 - Work your way around how industries filter candidates, including tracking software, eye-tracking studies, keywords, and job advertisements.

-- Leverage transferable skills, such as people, product, and information management, as well as market knowledge.
+- Leverage existing transferable abilities, such as people, product, and information management, as well as market knowledge.

 - Use competitive intelligence, industry trends, and commercial acumen.